rradczewski/ymmv/_drafts/ftt-personal-retrospectives.md

 While this part can feel overwhelming really quickly as you fill your mind-map, remember that these things have been on your mind the whole time already.
 Only by writing them down you get the chance to weight your options and decide what you'd like to work on, to see how they're intertwined and how sometimes your resolutions revolve around a central theme that you've been pushing away for quite some time.

 Borrowing from the concept of [OKRs](https://en.wikipedia.org/wiki/OKR)[^4], I start creating **Goals** for myself, each a little ambitious in itself, just how Toyota formulate their goals as **True North Goals**, ideal ways things should be.
 A constant reminder about them being next to unreachable is important, but in the true sense of the metaphor, it keeps your compass aligned to your **True North**.

+<TODO>Picture of the notebook with example Goals, preambles and a few Resolutions</TODO>

 The result of this method is a little notebook full of **Goals**, why I want to achieve them and with some ideas for **Resolutions** on how I can move forward in achieving them.